carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-implicit-bool-conversion.rst

 The rules for generating fix-it hints are:

-- in case of conversions from other built-in type to bool, an explicit comparison is proposed to make it clear what exaclty is being compared:
+- in case of conversions from other built-in type to bool, an explicit comparison is proposed to make it clear what exactly is being compared:

   - ``bool boolean = floating;`` is changed to
     ``bool boolean = floating == 0.0f;``,